diglactic/laravel-breadcrumbs/README.md

 {{ Breadcrumbs::render('home') }}
 ```

-And results in this output:
+And result in this output:

 > Home